agorapulse/material2/README.md

 # How to test Agorapulse theme
 First clone.
-Then go to production branch and do npm install
+Do npm install
 ```
-git checkout production
 npm i
 ```

-Now run it in http://localhost:4200/button with
+Now run it in http://localhost:4200/ui-kit with
 `npm run demo-app`

 Navigate to UI-KIT at the bottom of the side-menu to check the custom Agorapulse components.

+# How to Build

+Requeriments
+`npm i -g gulp`

+To build the components in dev mode: `gulp build:components` To build the components in release mode: `gulp build:release`

+To bring up a local server: `gulp serve:devapp`
+This will automatically watch for changes and rebuild.
+The browser should refresh automatically when changes are made.

 # Material Design for Angular 2